Life and Business Mentor, Author, Podcaster and Mum.

 If you're into motivation theory, it's fair to say that when I'm in a coaching session, I'm "self-actualising", and the fire I have when I'm excited about supporting you to grow your business energises me in a way I can't describe.

-I want to help more freelancers, more side-hustlers and more bookkeepers to see their businesses as a vehicle to achieve their life goals.
+I want to help more bookkeepers and accountants to see their businesses as a vehicle to achieve their life goals.
 When you take your business seriously, you can achieve great things.

 This isn't just about replacing your corporate income, being able to side-hustle one day per week while you "only" work part-time - a lesson I learnt the hard way.
 This is about being able to make life-shifts, to achieve your life goals, to get what you're really working for - whether for you it's about being able to pick your kids up from school, being able to work from wherever you want or having cash in the bank.

 In 2021 I was named one of the Top 50 Women in Accounting, I write a column for AccountingWEB and I'm co-host with Jo Wood of The Bookkeepers' Podcast, a business podcast shortlisted for Innovation in Accountancy in 2021 after just 60-something episodes.

 If you think it's time to stop dreaming and start making things happen, I'd absolutely love to meet you.